Gummy Vitamins Are More Effective Than You’d Think — Here’s Why

 Gummies have also entered the beauty space, perhaps most iconically in the Vegamour GRO Biotin Gummies.
-The role of biotin for improving hair growth is still up in the air, with studies noting more research is needed.
-But by adding an assortment of additional vitamins into the gummies, including A, B, C, and E, as well as supplemental zinc and folic acid, chances of effectiveness may be increased — and even if biotin ends up being less valuable than we’d like, you’re still getting a healthy dose of the vitamins you need.
+The role of biotin in improving hair growth is still up in the air, with studies noting more research is needed.
+But by adding an assortment of additional vitamins into the gummies, including A, B, C, and E, as well as supplemental zinc and folic acid, chances of effectiveness may be increased.
+Even if biotin ends up being less valuable than we’d like, you’re still getting a healthy dose of the vitamins you need.

 Of course, there is the issue of sugar, and the truth is, gummy supplements do contain assorted types of sugar for both taste and structure.
 However, it just isn’t all that much.
 If you’re someone who monitors your intake of added sugar in your diet, the four grams on average in a serving of gummy vitamins isn’t going to disrupt your regimen.

 How can you tell the good gummies from the imposters?